-Plotted is on the y-axis the gravimetric moisture (MoistAve) and on the x-axis depending on the calibration curve the associated radar time tpAve in picoseconds.
+On the y-axis the gravimetric moisture (MoistAve) is shown.
+On the x-axis depending on the calibration curve the associated radar time tpAve in picoseconds is shown.
 With the software SONO-CONFIG the radar time tpAve is shown on the screen parallel to the moisture value MoistAve (see "Quick Guide for the Software SONO-CONFIG).